NVIDIA-AI-IOT/GreenMachine/README.md

 ![GreenMachine](logo.png)

-Green Machine is a deep learning intern project that detects cafeteria objects and projects colored boxes onto them based on their waste type (compost, recycling, trash, and reusable).
-The goal is to quickly and clearly identify objects, making it easy for users to sort their waste and help NVIDIA do its part in reducing landfill buildup.
+Green Machine is a kiosk that detects cafeteria objects and projects colored boxes onto them based on their waste type (compost, recycling, trash, and reusable).
+The goal is to make it easy for people to quickly know which bin to throw their waste in, avoiding confusion and guessing.

-**This project is open source under an MIT license.
+**This project is open-source under an MIT license.
 See [LICENSE.md](https://github.com/NVIDIA-Jetson/GreenMachine/blob/master/LICENSE.md).**

 ![Inference image](https://i.imgur.com/O4THRUX.jpg)